benbalter/benbalter.github.com/_posts/2012-04-10-whats-missing-from-cfpbs-awesome-new-source-code-policy.md

 ### An Agency Born of the Internet Generation

-Yesterday, CFPB [announced a bureau-wide preference for open source](http://cfpb.github.io/source-code-policy/) in its shiny new [Source Code Policy][6], by my [crude research](http://www.google.com/search?sugexp=chrome,mod=4&sourceid=chrome&ie=UTF-8&q=source+code+policy+site%3A.gov), a first for any government agency.
+Yesterday, CFPB [announced a bureau-wide preference for open source](http://cfpb.github.io/source-code-policy/) in its shiny new Source Code Policy, by my [crude research](http://www.google.com/search?sugexp=chrome,mod=4&sourceid=chrome&ie=UTF-8&q=source+code+policy+site%3A.gov), a first for any government agency.
 There are two watershed shifts here: first, that the agency not only should, but *must* evaluate open source software on equal footing to its proprietary counterparts, a comparison which I believe will [increasingly fall in open source's favor](http://www.amazon.com/The-Wealth-Networks-Production-ebook/dp/B0015GWX0S), and second, that unless there's an overriding security or similar concern *not to*, public code must be public.
 There's nothing new here.
 All it says is that we should use the best software for the job (a no-brainier), and that that software, the public's property, should belong to the public.

 So why is this news?
-Plenty of government entities have [released](http://www.fcc.gov/blog/contributing-code-back-fcc-govs-open-source-feedback-loop) [source](http://www.whitehouse.gov/blog/2011/02/11/whitehousegov-releases-second-set-open-source-code) code, or [encouraged the](https://www.gov.uk/government/publications/open-source-procurement-toolkit)[ use of open](http://www.finance.gov.au/files/2012/04/AGuidetoOpenSourceSoftware.pdf)-[source software](http://www.tekno.dk/pdf/projekter/p03_opensource_paper_english.pdf).
-But no one has come out and [plainly stated that they were an "open-source agency"](https://twitter.com/#!/victorzapanta/status/189390759181557760), that open source is the new default, and that absent an affirmative step by some nay-sayer, that the public will have access to their code.That's huge.
+Plenty of government entities have [released](http://www.fcc.gov/blog/contributing-code-back-fcc-govs-open-source-feedback-loop) [source](http://www.whitehouse.gov/blog/2011/02/11/whitehousegov-releases-second-set-open-source-code) code, or [encouraged the](https://www.gov.uk/government/publications/open-source-procurement-toolkit)[use of open](http://www.finance.gov.au/files/2012/04/AGuidetoOpenSourceSoftware.pdf)-[source software](http://www.tekno.dk/pdf/projekter/p03_opensource_paper_english.pdf).
+But no one has come out and [plainly stated that they were an "open-source agency"](https://twitter.com/#!/victorzapanta/status/189390759181557760), that open source is the new default, and that absent an affirmative step by some nay-sayer, that the public will have access to their code.
+That's huge.
 It's flipping the burden, and it's the way things should be from the start.

-### But Where's the Beef?
+### But Where's the Beef

 That said, there's one thing the source code policy is noticeably silent on: *the ecosystem*.
 Posting code is great and it's great that they've done the legal legwork so other agencies can follow suit, but that's just the 1.0.
 The true power of open source comes not from simply publishing code, but from being a member of a broader coding community.
 Can a CFPB employee contribute a patch to an existing open source project on CFPB time? [^1] What about contributing to a CFPB project once he or she's left?
 What happens to my rights when I fork a [CFPB project on GitHub](http://github.com/cfpb) and send the agency a pull request? [^2] Can the agency even accept my code legally? [^3] There's a lot of legal ambiguity there, and it's just the kind of legal ambiguity a well-intentioned government attorney can seize upon to gum up the very gears that are driving this incredible move.